 Nulo Freestyle Senior Alaska Pollock, Duck & Sweet Potato Recipe Review

-Nulo is another well-known pet food brand but one that is quite young in comparison to others.
-It was founded in 2009 Michael Landa and since then has seen explosive growth.
+Nulo is another well-known pet food brand, but one that is quite young in comparison to others.
+It was founded in 2009 by Michael Landa and since then, has seen explosive growth.

 While some of the other recipes may be hard to acquire, Nulo is sold nationwide in thousands of pet food stores as well as from most of the online pet food websites, which should make it easy to get ahold of.